John Bysse: Biography

 Bysse was born around 1602, the eldest son of Christopher Bysse (or Bisse), who died before 1615.
 Christopher was an official of the Exchequer, as was his own father, Robert Bysse.
 John's mother was Margaret Forster, daughter of John Forster, an alderman of Dublin.
-He had a brother, Robert, and a sister Elinor (died 1680), who married William Ball, MP for Kells 1642-49.
+He had a brother, Robert, and a sister Elinor (died 1680), who married William Ball, MP for Kells from 1642 to 1649.

-Bysse was educated at Trinity College, Dublin. admitted as a member of the King's Inns in 1632.
+Bysse was educated at Trinity College Dublin. admitted as a member of the King's Inns in 1632.
 He was elected to the Irish House of Commons as member for Charlemont in 1634 and became Recorder of Dublin in the same year.
 He was re-elected to the Commons in 1640.

 At the outbreak of Irish Rebellion of 1641 John Bysse, along with his younger brother Robert (who was Recorder of Drogheda, and died early in 1643) and his brother-in-law William Ball were among the leaders of the royalist and Protestant faction in Parliament.
 This faction opposed the royalist Catholic faction, but was allied with it from 1649 to oppose the Cromwellian conquest of Ireland.